Tinysqua/VTGAN-pytorch-version/README.md

 You can find the download link in the official code website

 ## Effect
-This is the effect after the models have been trained for 35 epochs, and it works really well From the left to the right, the first is the fundus, the second is the output of the model, the last one is the angio, groundtruth as well.
+This is the effect after the models have been trained for 35 epochs, and it works really well.

+From the left to the right, the first is the fundus, the second is the output of the model, the last one is the angio, groundtruth as well.
 #### Global
 ![35-global](/utils/35-global.jpg)